Rahul Sipligunj And Kaala Bhairava: Meet The 'Naatu Naatu' Singers Performing At The 2023 Oscars

 Known for his powerful and soulful voice, Kaala Bhairava is a playback singer, songwriter and music composer who primarily works in the Telugu film industry.
 Son of renowned music composer M.M.
 Keeravani (who composed the smash hit ‘Naatu Naatu), Bhairava is also a distant relative of director S. S. Rajamouli.

 Four of the five songs nominated at the 2023 Oscars will be performed during the ceremony, including ‘Naatu Naatu’.
-As Lady Gaga is busy shooting Joker 2, she won’t be ale to perform ‘Hold My Hand’ from Tom Gun: Maverick.
+As Lady Gaga is busy shooting for Joker 2, she won’t be able to perform ‘Hold My Hand’ from Tom Gun: Maverick.

 The five nominees for the Best Original Song category are as follows: